Tropical Fish in New England? How We Collect and Study Gulf Stream Orphans

 Community science for Gulf Stream orphans

-Part of that data is being collected through “community science,” relying on the public to report sightings of uncommon fishes in New England waters.
+Part of that data is being collected through “citizen science,” relying on the public to report sightings of uncommon fishes in New England waters.
 Mike started a website for the GSO Project to publicize the effort, and he and the GSO team collect sighting reports through iNaturalist.
 There, anyone who spots an unusual fish can make a report, which is then verified by the community.
-This year, the data set passed 1,000 “research-grade” sightings, a milestone that will hopefully continue to grow and lead to future research efforts on GSOs along the eastern seaboard, from Virginia all the way up to Nova Scotia.

 In the data, there are commonly found species—such as the spotfin butterflyfish, which Mike calls the “mascot” of GSOs—as well as filefish, groupers, trunkfish, and more.
+Rarer are other species of butterflyfish, as well as juvenile angelfish.
 How a fish ends up a Gulf Stream orphan likely depends a lot on its behavior and biology, Mike said.
 What they eat, where they live, how they spawn, and how quickly they mature can all affect the likelihood of a fish arriving in New England and its ability to thrive here.

 A scrawled filefish, which is brown with blue spots

-A scrawled filefish, which Mike calls a "really interesting" find from this year's field dives
+A scrawled filefish, which Mike calls a "really interesting" find from past years' dives

 Conducting fieldwork and the future for GSO research